selahaddinGum/atomics/content/authors/jacob/_index.md

 ---
 # Display name
-title: Brenda M. Rubenstein
+title: Jacob Rosenstein

 # Username (this should match the folder name)
 authors:
-  - brenda
+  - jacob

 # Is this the primary user of the site?
 superuser: false